My daughter turned nine on April 24.

 I must admit having a girl has been a bit scary, mainly because I worry about her having my attitude.

-Confession: I had a really bad attitude growing up.
-I was very stubborn and it always had to be what I said, nothing else that mattered.
+Confession: I had a terrible attitude growing up.
+I was very stubborn, and it always had to be what I said, nothing else that mattered.

-Thinking about it, I think I still do.
+Thinking about it, I guess I still do.

-All those things my mom used to tell me (that I disliked) have always been true and it didn’t make sense until I had my daughter.
+All those things my mom used to tell me (that I disliked) have always been trustworthy, and it didn’t make sense until I had my daughter.